All Episodes

 And now Trump is returning the favor.

-Is it is it any minute?
+Is it any minute?

-You know, the uh Brennan and Clapper and them.
+You know, Brennan and Clapper and them.

-Um just looking at some of your comments.
+I'm just looking at some of your comments.

-It's it's it's gotta be real quite a weight.
+It's got to be quite a weight.

-I can't imagine why they would want to look at her travel records, unless they're trying to find out if she used her money on her boyfriend, or they're trying to find out if she was influenced by some other country.
+I can't imagine why they would want to look at her travel records unless they're trying to find out if she used her money on her boyfriend or they're trying to find out if she was influenced by some other country.

-It's not entirely clear why they would want that, but from her perspective, that is psychological torture.
+It's not entirely clear why they would want that.

 Do I mind?